anjali-jivani/SQL/README.md

 # SQL
-Power point presentations of SQL
+Power point presentations of SQL commands with examples.
-SQL presentations with examples